Package 'StepReg'

 Format

-A data frame with 27 rows and 7 columns.
+A data frame with 27 observations and 7 variables:

 Details